matic0209/artemis/README.md

 ## Strategies

-The following strategies have been implemented:
+The following strategies have been implemented and migrated to Alloy:

-- [Opensea/Sudoswap NFT Arbitrage](/crates/strategies/opensea-sudo-arb/): A strategy implementing atomic, cross-market NFT arbitrage between Seaport and Sudoswap.
+- [Opensea/Sudoswap NFT Arbitrage](/crates/strategies/opensea-sudo-arb/): ✅ **Fully migrated** - Atomic cross-market NFT arbitrage between Seaport and Sudoswap using Alloy contract bindings and state overrides.
+- [MEV-Share Uniswap Arbitrage](/crates/strategies/mev-share-uni-arb/): ✅ **Fully migrated** - Probabilistic Uniswap V3/V2 arbitrage on MEV-Share using Alloy providers and signers.

 ## Build, Test and Run